Questions we commonly get asked at our information events and on our 1:1 calls about the Disability justice fund.

 -

 Yes.
-You can benefit in two ways:
+You can benefit in three ways:

 - You can be a partner in a project led by an organisation with a constitution.
 It is OK for the organisation with a constitution to give you money to carry out your work as long as your project falls within the criteria of the DJF.

 - You can ask an organisation with a constitution to apply for funding on your behalf.
 You will need to have a good conversation about how this will work as the organisation with a constitution will be legally responsible for making sure that the grant money is spent properly in line with charitable law.
 They probably will need to budget for their time managing this grant on your behalf.
 The host organisation would have to fill out the application form because they legally responsible for looking after the grant monies.
 However, we anticipate that the host organisation and group(s) would work together on the application.
 There will be assessments for all shortlisted applications, and the host organisation and the group(s) would all need to attend the assessment.
-This will give us an opportunity to work out the best way of managing the relationship(s) between the Trust and the host organisation and the group(s) over the grant period, if awarded a grant.
+This will give us an opportunity to work out the best way of managing the relationship(s) between the Trust and the host organisation and the group(s) over the grant period if awarded a grant.

 -